Monica Abbott: Miscellaneous

-At UT she wore #7 and it was retired by UT.
+At Tennessee she wore #7 and it was retired by Tennessee.

 Abbott founded the Monica Abbott Scholarship fund to support the education of female multi-sport athletes who demonstrate leadership both in the classroom and on the field.
 In addition, she hosts clinics with young softball players across the United States.
 Abbott hosts about 16 different instructional clinics for children under the age of 18 each year.
 As demand for more clinics has gotten stronger, Abbott is planning to introduce an online academy to help her reach more youth.
 The academy will feature video tutorials that go in-depth into the three focuses of Abbott's pitching style: rise ball, power pitching, and basic mechanics and leg drive.